jlegrone/100-temporal-mistakes/README.md

 	- Setting start to close and schedule to close timeout to same value
 - Using workflow retries
 - Setting too-short workflow or activity timeouts (keep long enough to survive downstream failures)
-- Not setting a workflow timeout (they run forever!)
+- Not setting a workflow timeout (they'll run for 10 years!)

 ## Cancellation
 - Expecting activities to observe workflow cancellation automatically